Summary

 function.
 By default, this function fits a

-full model (i.e., without replicates and without splitting the data into
+full model (i.e., without partitions and without splitting the data into

 training and testing sets).
 However, you can configure it to fit final

-In this example, we’ll fit the final models using the same replication settings (4-fold cross-validation) as used in the Model Calibration vignette.
+In this example, we’ll fit the final models using the same partition settings (4-fold cross-validation) as used in the Model Calibration vignette.

 # Fit selected models using calibration results